vn971/rua/README.md

 Work In Progress!
 No official announcement has been made yet.

 RUA is a build tool for ArchLinux, AUR.
+Its features:

-* It never allows you install SUID files
+* Never allows you install SUID files
-* It shows you file list preview before installing
+* Shows you file list preview before installing
-* It fetches all dependencies before building
+* Minimizes user interaction:
-* * minimizing user interaction (verify all PKGBUILD-s once, build everything later)
+* * verify all PKGBUILD-s once, build everything later
+* * group dependencies to require fewer interaction times
-* * saving your time by exiting early in case of missing packages
+* * (exit early in case of missing dependencies)
-* It uses a namespace [jail](https://github.com/projectatomic/bubblewrap) to build packages:
+* Uses a namespace [jail](https://github.com/projectatomic/bubblewrap) to build packages:
-* * No internet access is given to PKGBUILD when building packages
+* * no internet access is given to PKGBUILD when building packages
 * * PKGBUILD script is run under seccomp rules
-* * Filesystem is read-only except the build dir
+* * filesystem is read-only except the build dir
-* * Home directory (~) is not visible to PKGBUILD, except the build dir
+* * home directory (~) is not visible to PKGBUILD, except the build dir
 * * etc
+* Written in Rust

+Planned features include AUR upstream git diff and local patch application.

 ## Install
 * Install dependencies: `pacman -S --needed --asdeps bubblewrap`